 The trick to this education is progression.
 Start from the ground up and work from there, always looking to be better – know more, than the day before.

 Skipping this step would be like trying to build a house upon a foundation of sand.
+And while we might be eager to rush to the “fun stuff” we must keep long-term athlete development in mind.

 It is this understanding, this self-awareness that is paramount if we want each and every one of our students to truly reap the best results from their training moving forward.
+It is in this stage we build physical literacy that allows students to understand the basic components of fitness.

 Throughout this phase, our “training” is marked by a focus on understanding and execution.
 Intensity is NOT the goal, here.